 Ashely Fagan proudly dons a Pride pin.
 It’s just one way he showcases his values and assures others that Booz Allen is an inclusive space for all.
-Ashely is no doubt multifaceted: he’s an Air Force veteran, an experienced practitioner in the intelligence and national security community, and a lieutenant colonel in the U.S. Air Force Reserves.
+Ashely is no doubt multifaceted: He’s a U.S. Air Force veteran, an experienced practitioner in the intelligence and national security community, and a lieutenant colonel in the Air Force Reserve.
 He’s also someone who enjoys traveling with his husband, cooking, and coming home to the greeting of his dog, Zaine.

-As part of GLOBE-hosted leadership panels that bring together LGBTQ partners to speak to staff, Ashely says he’s “found great mentors that have also helped me navigate my career.”
+As part of GLOBE+ hosted leadership panels that bring together LGBTQ+ partners to speak to employees, Ashely says he’s “found great mentors that have also helped me navigate my career.”

 While the greater national security community may historically be seen as more conservative, Ashely says, “I always feel I can bring my true self to work.
 My team and leadership have been super supportive; I’ve brought my husband to work events and feel comfortable knowing that there’s an environment of inclusivity promoted from the top down.”

-For those looking to expand their career in the national security space or otherwise, Ashely says to “use your network.
+For those looking to expand their career in the national security space or otherwise, Ashely says, “Use your network.
 It’s amazing how we’re all connected across the community.”
 Don’t be afraid to share your whole self with others.
 It can lead to a career that is in sync with each and every part of who you are.